4d/docs/docs/Concepts/error-handling.md

 The `Try...Catch...End try` structure allows you to test a block code in its actual execution context (including, in particular, local variable values) and to intercept errors it throws so that the 4D error dialog box is not displayed.

-Unlike the `Try(expression)` keyword that evaluates a single-line expression, the `Try/Catch` structure allows you to evaluate any code block, from the most simple to the most complex, without requiring an error-handling method.
+Unlike the `Try(expression)` keyword that evaluates a single-line expression, the `Try...Catch...End try` structure allows you to evaluate any code block, from the most simple to the most complex, without requiring an error-handling method.
+In addition, the `Catch` block can be used to handle the error in any custom way.

 The formal syntax of the `Try...Catch...End try` structure is: